-SAFETY OF HUMAN LIFE OR PROTECTION OF PROPERTY

-Excepted Response to emergencies, including fire protection, physical and personnel security, law enforcement/counter terrorism, intelligence support to terrorist threat warnings, Explosive Ordnance Disposal operations, emergency salvage, sub-safe program, nuclear reactor safety and security, nuclear weapons, air traffic control and harbor control, search and rescue, utilities, nousing and food services for military personnel, and trash removal.
-Emergency repair &amp; non-deferrable maintenance to utilities, power distribution system buildings or other real property, including bachelor enlisted quarters (BEQ), bachelor officers' quarters (BOQ), and housing for military personnel.
+SAFETY OF HUMAN LIFE OR PROTECTION OF PROPERTY Excepted Response to emergencies, including fire protection, physical and personnel security, law enforcement/counter terrorism, intelligence support to terrorist threat warnings, Explosive Ordnance Disposal operations, emergency salvage, sub-safe program, nuclear reactor safety and security, nuclear weapons, air traffic control and harbor control, search and rescue, utilities, housing and food services for military personnel, and trash removal.
+Emergency repair & non-deferrable maintenance to utilities, power distribution system buildings or other real property, including bachelor enlisted quarters (BEQ), bachelor officers' quarters (BOQ), and housing for military personnel.
 Repair of equipment needed to support services for excepted activities, including fire trucks, medical emergency vehicles, police vehicles, or material handling vehicles.
 Monitoring and maintaining alarms and control systems, utilities, and emergency services.
 Receipt/safekeeping of material delivered during shutdown.
 Control of hazardous material and monitoring of existing environmental remediation.
 Oil spill/hazardous waste cleanup, environmental remediation, or pest control, only to the extent necessary to prevent imminent danger to the safety of human life or the protection of property.
 Safe storage or transportation of hazardous materials, including ammunition, chemical munitions, photo processing operations.
-Emergency reporting response and input to the National Response Team and coordinating with Environmental Protection Agency (EPA) and other agencies on fire, safety, occupational health, environmental utiled States (CONUS) and overseas, required for the safety of DoD or other U.S. Government property.
+Emergency reporting response and input to the National Response Team and coordinating with Environmental Protection Agency (EPA) and other agencies on fire, safety, occupational health, environmental, explosive safety for vector borne disease management.
+Activities, both in the Continental United States (CONUS) and overseas, required for the safety of DoD or other U.S. Government employees or for the protection of DoD or other U.S. Government property.
 Commissaries located overseas, and any determined to be in remote U.S. locations where no other sources of food are reasonably available for military personnel.
-Defense support to civil authorities in life or the protection of property.
-Footnote • Activities in support of environmental requirements that are not necessary to prevent imminent threat to human life or property are not excepted activities.
+Defense support to civil authorities in response to disasters or other imminent threats to human life or property, including activities of the U.S. Army Corps of Engineers with respect to responsibilities to state and local governments that involve imminent threats to human life or property.
+Activities necessary for the protection of DoD equipment located in a foreign country are excepted, even if the activity for which the equipment is in the foreign country is nonexcepted.
+Foreign humanitarian assistance in response to disaster or other crises posing an imminent threat to human life.
+Emergency counseling and crisis intervention intake screening and referral services.
+Counseling and other services and support for victims of sexual assault.
+Religious, suicide, or substance abuse counseling and services.
+Counterdrug activities determined to be necessary for the safety of human life or the protection of property.
+Operation of mortuary affairs activities and attendant other services necessary to properly care for fallen military personnel and their families, and for other individuals pursuant to Other activities authorized by the Secretary of Defense to provide for the safety of human life or the protection of property.
+Footnote Activities in support of environmental requirements that are not necessary to prevent imminent threat to human life or property are not excepted activities.